-All ramps in the North Mine All ore drives in the East and West mine.
 All ramps and shaft in all mines.

 15.7.
 Summary

 The information in this Chapter explains only the basic techniques to establishing working ventilation models.
 To create a truly representative ventilation model, airway sizes and resistance must be accurately established; ventilation controls (such as doors or walls) must be placed in the model with correct resistances, and many other important factors such as shock losses considered.

 For further information,

-- See the Tutorial part of this manual - Check the www.ventsim.com website for newsletters and forum information. - Seek a suitable VentSim DESIGNTM training course to undertake advanced training in the product.
+- See the Tutorial part of this manual - Check the www.Ventsim.com website for newsletters and forum information. - Seek a suitable Ventsim DESIGN training course to undertake advanced training in the product.

-16 AUXILLIARY VENTILATION AND DUCTS

-The auxiliary ventilation duct building function in VentSim DESIGNTM provides an opportunity to model complex auxiliary duct arrangements in a mine model.
+16 AUXILIARY VENTILATION AND DUCTS The auxiliary ventilation duct building function in Ventsim DESIGN provides an opportunity to model complex auxiliary duct arrangements in a mine model.
 Auxiliary duct in mines is essential to ensure quality fresh air reaches areas of the mine without flow through ventilation, which in most cases will be blind headings.
 While auxiliary duct modelling is not a requirement for all models, the modelling of auxiliary fans and duct may be important to ensure adequate ventilation is delivered to key area, that the correct size duct and fan is used for a given length of duct, and that the impact of heat, humidity and fumes generated in auxiliary ventilated areas is correctly modelled on the remainder of the mine network.